 HST 331 – The United States as Empire, 1877-1919.

 Explores the late nineteenth and early twentieth centuries when the United States joined in the global scramble for empire.
 Course examines the domestic and international causes of American imperial expansion; the modes of rule that the U.S. exercised in its formal and informal possessions; and the political and intellectual debates at home and abroad about America’s expansion as a world power.

 HST 332 – The United States and the Global Cold War.

 Considers United States efforts to secure its perceived interests through “nation building” and economic development in Africa, Latin America, the Middle East, and much of Asia during the Cold War and after.
 Emphasizes the ideological and cultural dimensions of American intervention.

 HST 384 – Global Outlaws in History since 1500.

-This course examines the motivations, ideologies, goals, and behavior of those who have been deemed “outlaws” to international society since 1500, including pirates, terrorists, smugglers, war criminals, and violators of copyright.
-IT also analyzes the role of power in creating the global regimes that define and target such activities.
+This course examines the motivations, ideologies, goals, and behavior of those who have been deemed “outlaws” to international society since 1500, including pirates, terrorists, smugglers, and war criminals.
+It also analyzes the role of power in creating the global regimes that define and target such activities.

 HST 390 – The United States and Empire.